 One of these devices is a once in a lifetime purchase, and my aim is to point you in the right direction of a supplier who is best placed from a point of view of where they are, what is offered and at what cost.

 To conclude on who actually makes them – we have the following British manufacturers:

 … and from overseas, Freelift (from Holland) Thyssen (which make the Flow curved model and are a German engineering company) and the American giant Bruno which have a presence in the UK through distributors.

-I have compiled here a list of all the known brands of lift available in the United Kingdom – along with the specifications.
+I have compiled here a list of all the known brands of stairlifts available in the United Kingdom – along with the specifications.
 It is quite a lot to take in and some of the terms start to get a little technical – but please remember – I am here to make life simple – and whatever questions you have – ASK ME

 Or here as a word doc

 Here we have some genuine stairlifts reviews